Blonde Nurse Ashley Responds To Thomas Ravenel Saying He’s Single

 — Previously.TV (@PreviouslyTV) June 27, 2017

 On Watch What Happens Live, in response to another viewer who asked Thomas Ravenel if he would ever marry Kathryn Dennis, he said that he doesn’t think so, mentioning all of their past animosities and great age difference.
 He joked about how much money he’ll have to spend in his lifetime if he were to be with Kathryn long-term.
-Yet Thomas also did admit to Andy Cohen that there is still chemistry with Kathryn that’s “undeniable” and “unstoppable.”
+Thomas also did admit to Andy Cohen that there is still chemistry with Kathryn that’s “undeniable” and “unstoppable.”
 Thomas also pretty much admitted that he and Kathryn did kiss when they met in his living room.